calc-cmu/pre-calc/README.md

 Source code for the project titled as above for CMU's 11-711 ANLP course project Team Number 26

+You can find our datasets and models at https://huggingface.co/collections/CMU-ANLP-Team-26/

 ## Encoder- Decoder Based approach

 ```cd Encoder-Decoder```